 Ditch Your Lesson Plan When a Big Event Happens

 Perhaps something happened in school and the kids are feeling sensitive to the event.
-I’ve taught kids yoga through tragedies like 911 and the time a classmate died in a drowning accident.
-The students need empathy and you need to be flexible enough to adapt your lesson plan to the important situations that arise and that need attention.
+I’ve taught kids yoga during trying events like 911, school tragedies like the time a classmate died in a drowning accident, and lesson plans certainly turned towards supporting student’s needs during the COVID lock-downs.
+When students need empathy, your lesson plan becomes very flexible enough to adapt to the situations that arise and issues that need attention.

 Modify Your Lesson Plan When It Doesn’t Feel Right